PavanRangani/docs/docs/prd/investments/trade-logs.md

 - All fields are mandatory in dialog.
 - In dialog, User can enter more than one records of same date using `+ADD` button
 - Today's date will prefilled in date field of the trade log add dialog.
-- Family dropdown shows only those family names where its legal entity has Investment enabled
+- Family dropdown shows only those family names where its legal entity has `Active` button enabled
-- Legal entities dropdown only shows names of the entities of selected family &  for which investment data exists
+- Legal entities dropdown only shows names of the entities of selected family &  for which `Trade logs`data exists